top of page

 Shuttle service will be available from the Pinelands Research Institute cabins, the Holly Motel and to the Bishop Farmstead where the meeting and meals will take place for a fee of $50 for the week.
 For those choosing to stay in Air BnB or hotels, shared rental cars are recommended.
 Shuttle service ($50) can be added by clicking HERE.

 Planning for Posters: We recommend portrait style of approximately 30-36”x48”.
 Not less than 28” wide.
 Posters will be hung from the rafters of an old barn.
 Push pins will be provided to attach the posters to the rafters.
+Posters will be up all day with time in the evening for poster engagement and over lunch as well.

 Planning for Talks: Please plan a 15-minute talk time.
 We recommend 12 minutes to speak and 3 minutes for question and transition.